SanD94/mirage-claw/docs/nullclaw-bdd.md

 ### Scenario: Repo docs are sufficient to recreate deployment

 Given an engineer has only this repository
-When they follow the plan, checklist, and local validation order Then they can reproduce the local setup first
+When they follow the implementation guide and local validation order Then they can reproduce the local setup first
-And they can reproduce the Railway deployment setup And they can validate it using these BDD scenarios
+And they can reproduce the DigitalOcean deployment setup And they can validate it using these BDD scenarios